 A bit about me

-Being based between central Switzerland and the Chamonix valley, I am fortunate to have some amazing trails on my doorstep.
+Being based in Interlaken, I am fortunate to have some amazing trails on my doorstep.
 The outdoors and especially the mountains have been a way of life for me for as long as I can remember, starting with a career as an outdoor instructor in the UK and then a permanent move out to the Alps in 2006.
 An avid racer of both short and long distances on road and trail, I’m as much motivated by the training required as the actual competition.
 The Alps are replete with a lifetime’s worth of trails and races, which serves as a continuing motivation to explore and push my limits and help others do the same.

 My other life